What is engagement ring insurance?

 This may be an acceptable option if the engagement ring's value fits within the available limits, but remember that the limit you choose covers all of your jewelry.
 Consider the value of other jewelry before you decide this is the way to go.

-The cost of an engagement ring insurance endorsement will vary among insurers.
+Engagement ring insurance cost will vary among insurers and depends on the value of the ring as well.
 Many plans charge between 1% to 2% of the scheduled jewelry’s value.
 For example, it might cost $50 annually for an endorsement on a $5,000 ring.
 However, the deductible assigned to particularly expensive jewelry pieces might be higher than that for other personal property.

 Best practices for safekeeping jewelry